Hukou: Surviving the famine

 During the Great Chinese Famine from 1958 to 1962, having an urban versus a rural hukou could mean the difference between life and death.
-During this period, nearly all of the approximately 600 million rural hukou residents were collectivized into village communal farms, where their agricultural output -– after state taxes – would be their only source of food.
-With institutionalized exaggeration of output figures by local Communist leaders and massive declines in production, state taxes during those years confiscated nearly all food in many rural communes, leading to mass starvation and the deaths of more than 65 million Chinese people.
+During this period, nearly all of the approximately 600 million rural hukou residents were collectivised into village communal farms, where their agricultural output—after state taxes—would be their only source of food.
+With institutionalised exaggeration of output figures by local Communist leaders and massive declines in production, state taxes during those years confiscated nearly all food in many rural communes, leading to mass starvation and the deaths of approximately 30 million Chinese people.

 The 100 million urban hukou residents, however, were fed by fixed food rations established by the central government, which declined to an average of 1500 calories per day at times but still allowed survival for almost all during the famine.
 An estimated 95% or higher of all deaths occurred among rural hukou holders.
 With the suppression of news internally, many city residents were not aware that mass deaths were occurring in the countryside at all.
-This was essential to preventing organized opposition to Mao's policies.
+This was essential to preventing organised opposition to Mao's policies.